elibracha/openapi-diff-ignore/README.md

 Contributing
 ------------

-If you are interested in the development of OpenAPI-ignore-parser, please consult the documentation first and afterwards you are welcome to join the developers mailing list to ask question or discuss new ideas / features / bugs etc.
+If you are interested in the development of OpenAPI-diff-ignore, please consult the documentation first and afterwards you are welcome to join the developers mailing list to ask question or discuss new ideas / features / bugs etc.